Are you underestimating the power of social media?

 2. It helps you reach a more targeted audience.

 On social media, you can get very specific with the audiences you target.
-This targeting helps you reach the types of online users who are more likely to use your services.
+This form of targeting helps you reach the types of online users who are more likely to use your services.

 You can target audiences based on factors like: